DataDog/documentation/content/logs/log_collection/rsyslog.md

     sudo apt-get install rsyslog-gnutls
     ```

     Download the public key for TLS encryption of logs from [this link][1].
-Save it to `/etc/ssl/certs/intake.logs.datadoghq.com.crt`
+Save it to `/etc/ssl/certs/intake.logs.datadoghq.com.crt`.
+Note that on some systems, the full certificate chain may be required.
+If so, please download using [this link][2].

     Modify your `/etc/rsyslog.d/datadog.conf` to end with the following content: